 You’ll want to have your client intake process mapped out before bringing on your first client.
 What I mean is, what happens when a client wants to work with you?
 What’s the process you’ll take them through?

-Here’s an example of an onboarding process:
+Here’s an example of an intake process:

 - Prospective client reaches out to you